TYPO3/Fluid/Documentation/Usage/Components.rst

     </button>

 ..  note::
-    IDE autocomplete for all available components via XSD files, similar to ViewHelpers, is not implemented yet, but is planned for a future release.
+    IDE autocomplete for all available components (and their attributes) via XSD files, similar to ViewHelpers, is not implemented yet, but is planned for a future release.

 .. _components-context: